AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Swadgidex

-Displays Species information for encountered and caught pokemon, shows slot for all unencounted pokemon to incentivize collecting.
+Displays Species information for encountered and caught monsters, shows slot for all unencounted monsters to incentivize collecting.

 #### Item Bag

 Items can be used in battle or outside of battle, depending on the item.
 They are stored in an item bag.
-Some items can be held by Pokemon.
+Some items can be held by monsters.

 Different items go into different "pockets" so you can't run out of room for healing items by buying too many pokeballs.